capy-ui/documentation/docs/getting-started/first-application.md

 }
 ```
 The use of `pub usingnamespace capy.cross_platform;` is useful for making your GUI work on some platform with
-different ways of workings (think WebAssembly)
+different ways of workings, like WebAssembly

 Using `capy.backend.init()` initializes the backend.
-For example the GTK+ backend must call `gtk_init` before using any of its functions, the win32 backend must get the `HINSTANCE` and init ComCtl, ...
+This is necessary on all platforms.
+Otherwise, Capy *will* crash.

-To execute your application, you have to type the following command
+To execute the app, you have to type the following command
 ```sh
 zig build run
 ```